lucasbiguet/vue-editable-cell/README.md

 ## Improvements

-This package is in very early stage of development, features are missing:
+This package is in very early stage of development, features are missing, things will break unexpectedly, be prepared for an adventure!

 - Drag n drop horizontally
 - Style customisation via props